 - Bromate reduction has been reported in several studies to be achieved by the mechanism of adsorption to attract bromate to the surface of the of carbon-based media.
 Bromate is then reduced down to bromide (Br-).

-- Black Berkey® Purification Elements utilize activated carbon in our proprietary formulation.
+- Black Berkey® Elements utilize high-grade carbon based media as one part of our proprietary formulation.

-- The Environmental Protection Agency (EPA) has listed dichloroacetic acid as a surrogate chemical for bromate.
+- Dichloroacetic acid is a surrogate chemical for bromate.
 Surrogates are compounds similar in chemical composition to the analytes of interest and spiked into environmental samples prior to preparation and analysis.
 They are used to evaluate the efficiency of removal or reduction of other contaminants that react similarly.

-- Black Berkey® Purification Elements reduce dichloroacetic acid by greater than 98.00%.
+- Black Berkey® Elements reduce dichloroacetic acid by greater than 98.00%.